evanhanders/nessf2018_anders/README.md

 will make respective selection of applications for award on a competitive basis.
 Criteria for evaluation include:

-(a) the scientific merit of the proposed research;
+* the scientific merit of the proposed research;
-(b) the relevance of the proposed research to NASA’s objectives in Earth or space science as outlined above; and (c) academic excellence based upon an applicant's personal statement, transcripts, the signed letter of recommendation by the student's academic advisor, the degree to which the applicant’s academic background supports the proposed research, and the applicant’s curriculum vitae.
+* the relevance of the proposed research to NASA’s objectives in Earth or space science as outlined above; and
+* academic excellence based upon an applicant's personal statement, transcripts, the signed letter of recommendation by the student's academic advisor, the degree to which the applicant’s academic background supports the proposed research, and the applicant’s curriculum vitae.
 Evaluation will be conducted by community-based reviewers via either mail or panel review, or both, or by the relevant NASA SMD Division program managers.

 The scientific merit of the proposed research includes: